-Many designers wonder if they can really copyright their furniture designs or if they should instead try to get a trademark on them.
+Many designers wonder if they can copyright their furniture designs or if they should try to get a trademark on them.
 Both of these laws can be a bit complicated.

-To copyright, your furniture designs a product must be in tangible form.
-A tangible design has copyright protection but if you want to bring a case to court you must have a registered copyrighted design.
+To copyright, your furniture design product must be in tangible form.
+A tangible design has copyright protection, but if you want to bring a case to court, you must have a registered copyrighted design.
 The 2010 case of Universal Furniture Vs. Collezione Europa USA gives us a legal precedent.

 Copyrighting Law Basics

 Each country has different rules and regulations.
-If you want to have your design copyrighted in the U.S, you should talk to U.S copyright lawyers.
+You should talk to U.S. copyright lawyers if you want your design copyrighted in the U.S..
 Same with Australia, China, or any other place you want to be sure you have protection.

-Before we can answer the question about furniture being copyrighted, we first need to understand a few basics about copyright law.
+Before answering the question about copyrighted furniture, we first need to understand a few basics about copyright law.

-Copyright is a name that implies it is the legal right of the property owner to be able to copy or reproduce the product.
+Copyright is a name that implies it is the property owner’s legal right to copy or reproduce the product.
 Copyright is the right to copy or reproduce the product; exclusivity is given to the copyright owner to re-create and reproduce the work or product.

 Under copyright law, project work or a product is only considered original if the author created it from entirely independent thinking and did not duplicate any part of it.
 That is known as the Original Work of Authorship (OWA).